atroo/hapi-webpack-dev-server-plugin/README.md

   },
   output: {
     path: __dirname + "/dist", //the basic build directory
-    publicPath: "/dist", //the route which the dev server listens for
+    publicPath: "/dist", //the route which the dev considers to be the directory managed by webpack
     filename: "[name].js",
     chunkFilename: "[chunkhash].[id].js"
   }